Searching ...

 West Virginia has higher-than-average poverty rates compared to many other states.
 In 2023, the poverty rate was 16%, ranking West Virginia the sixth highest in the nation.

-This can impact retirees who are living on a fixed income and may be struggling to make ends meet.
-High poverty rates are a sign of a struggling economy with few job prospects, which trickles into limited opportunities in other areas, like access to health care, shopping and retail resources, and recreation.
+High poverty rates indicate a struggling economy with few job prospects, which trickles into limited opportunities in other areas, like access to health care, shopping and retail resources, and recreation.

 Retiring to West Virginia

-Overall, while West Virginia has many attractive features as a retirement destination, potential drawbacks include weather extremes, limited public transportation, limited healthcare options in rural areas, and higher-than-average poverty rates.
-However, you’ll benefit from a lower cost of living which can be an advantage when you’re on a fixed income.
+Overall, while West Virginia has many attractive features as a retirement destination, potential drawbacks include weather extremes, limited public transportation and healthcare options in rural areas.
+However, you’ll benefit from a lower cost of living, which can be an advantage when you’re on a fixed income.
+Make those retirement savings last longer as you enjoy the natural beauty of the Mountain State.
+Outdoor-loving retirees may find the Mountain State to be their perfect retirement home.

 Start Your Home Search